-Acelarin is currently being evaluated in three clinical studies for patients with ovarian cancer, biliary tract cancer or pancreatic cancer.
-NUC-3373 is currently in a Phase 1 study for the potential treatment of a wide range of advanced solid tumour cancers.
+Acelarin is currently being evaluated in three clinical studies for patients with biliary tract cancer, ovarian cancer or pancreatic cancer.
+NUC-3373 is currently in a Phase 1 study for patients with advanced solid tumours and a Phase 1b study for patients with advanced colorectal cancer.
+NUC-7738 has just entered a Phase 1 clinical study for patients with advanced solid tumours.
 We have retained worldwide rights to these lead product candidates as well as our preclinical product candidates, all of which we refer to as ProTides.
-The key business trends affecting our development and performance during and at the period ended 31 December 2017 are detailed above.
+The key business trends affecting our development and performance during and at the period ended 31 December 2018 are detailed above.